mikro-orm/mikro-orm/docs/usage-with-nestjs.md

+---
+---

 # Using MikroORM with NestJS framework

 ## Installation

-Fist install the module via `yarn` or `npm` and do not forget to install the database driver as well:
+First install the module via `yarn` or `npm` and do not forget to install the database driver as well:

 ```
 $ yarn add mikro-orm mongodb # for mongo